Kollaider/tours/README.md

 # tours
-Website for choosing and buying tours for traveling
+Website for choosing and buying traveling tours